 th, a, b, c, d = thumb, index, middle, ring, little finger

-Palms face each other when braiding.
 Each loop has an upper shank and a lower shank.
 They are “upper” or “lower” because they lead to the upper or lower surface of the braid, as well as over the upper or lower side of the finger.
-This is very clear on the fingers.
-But on the thumb, both shanks are held more or less horizontally, so neither looks obviously higher or lower.
-However one shank does correspond to an upper, and the other to a lower shank. (this is an important difference, as you need to take the upper shank from above to make a square braid).
+On the thumb, neither shank looks obviously higher or lower.
+But one shank does correspond to an upper, and the other to a lower shank.

-The upper shank of the thumb-loop is the shank that is closer to the opposite hand.
-The lower shank is further from the opposite hand.
+In hitchhiking position, the upper shank of the thumb-loop should be the shank that is closer to the opposite hand.
+The lower shank should be further from the opposite hand.

 step 1.
-First loop transfer: Operator finger (Rd-finger) goes through all the L loops except the thumb loop. (see also “hand position” photo further down, betw. photo #3 and photo#4.)
+First loop transfer: Operator finger goes through all the L loops except the thumb loop.
+The “upper” shank of the thumb loop is closer in this photo. (see also “hand position” photo further down, after photo #3.)

-Then Rd rises in front of and above the thumb loop and hooks downwardly onto its nearest shank (“upper” shank), then pulls the loop through the intervening loops and off the thumb, over to the right hand:
+Then the operator finger rises in front of and above the thumb loop and hooks downwardly onto its nearest shank (“upper” shank), then pulls the loop through the intervening loops and off the thumb, over to the right hand:

-Hooking the loop in this way will give it a half-turn as it moves onto the Rd finger—this turn is very important, or the braid would start to split into 2 mini-braids!
-The shank that had been in lower-shank position on the left hand will now be in upper position on the right hand.
+Hooking the loop in this way will give it a half-turn as it moves onto the Rd finger.
+The shank that was in lower position on the left hand will now be in upper position on the right hand.

 Hand positions →